werckme/werckmeister/manual.in.md

 Called once when the player starts.
 Use this to set up your script's initial state, register MIDI input listeners, or analyze the sheet's MIDI events.

 ### `OnMidiEvent(event)`
 Called for each MIDI event during playback.
-Use this to react to specific events and control playback flow.
+Use this to react to events and control playback flow.

+- The callback return value determines the result:
+  - If the return value is `nil`: the event will be **skipped**.
+  - If an event object is returned: it will be **used (possibly modified)** for further processing.
+- The input `event` parameter may be modified before returning it.
+- Meta events (such as cue points, lyrics, or other metadata events) should **not be modified**.

+This allows you to:

+- filter events (return `nil` to skip)
+- transform events (modify and return the event)
+- or pass them through unchanged

 **Parameters:**
 - `event` (LuaMidi): The current MIDI event being processed